 The MSU Extension Master Gardener Program is a horticulture education and volunteer leader training program.
 Volunteers are committed to improving the quality of life in Michigan through horticulture-based volunteerism and beautifying communities throughout the state.

 The MSU Extension Master Gardener Program serves two major and equal functions:

-Maintaining MSU Extension Master Gardener volunteer status requires completing a minimum of 15 hours of community service and five (5) hours of education each year.
+Maintaining MSU Extension Master Gardener volunteer status requires completing a minimum of 20 hours of community service in the state of Michigan, and 10 hours of education each year.